sk19941995/Data-driven-interdiction/README.md

 # Data-driven-interdiction

-This repository contains the Java code used for the experiments in the preprint:
+This repository contains the Java code used for the experiments in the initial version of the paper:
-"Data-driven interdiction with asymmetric cost uncertainty: a distributionally robust optimization approach" by Sergey S. Ketkov and Oleg A. Prokopyev (April 2025)
+"Data-driven interdiction with asymmetric cost uncertainty: a distributionally robust optimization approach" by Sergey S. Ketkov and Oleg A. Prokopyev (April 2025).

 ## Contents